pereznetworks/My-Random-Quotes-Web-App/TechnicalReadme.md

 # Technical README
-  - for My Random Quote
+  - So this a kind of code-review for My Random Quote web app.

 ## main index.html, normalize.css, styles.css and script.js